brunoclpinto/BUFY/docs/design_overview.md

 Command handlers still live alongside the shell for now, but they interact with the registry/state/output instead of writing directly to stdout or poking global variables.
 Script mode continues to use the same entry point (`run_cli`) and benefits from the new modular boundary.

 When a required argument is omitted in interactive mode, the handler calls into `ShellContext::select_with`, which delegates to the appropriate provider and prompts the user to choose an entry.
-Cancelling simply returns control to the prompt;
+Cancelling simply returns control to the prompt; supplying a value proceeds exactly as if it had been typed initially.
-supplying a value proceeds exactly as if it had been typed initially.
-Tests can exercise the same code paths by queueing deterministic selections via the `SelectionOverride` helper, keeping script-mode fixtures repeatable.
-Wizard-style flows use the same philosophy: future entity forms will instantiate the shared `FormEngine`, letting the dialogue layer consume queued responses during tests and dialoguer prompts in interactive sessions.
+Tests exercise the same code paths by queuing deterministic key sequences via `cli::ui::test_mode`, which feeds the list selector and action menus with scripted navigation.
+Wizard-style flows use the same philosophy: entity forms instantiate the shared `FormEngine`, letting the dialogue layer consume queued responses during tests and dialoguer prompts in interactive sessions.

 #### Unified Output & Accessibility (Phase 19)